Opentrons/opentrons/api/docs/v2/parameters/choosing.rst

 Consider what scientific task is at the heart of your protocol, and build parameters that contribute to, rather than diverge from it.

 For example, it makes sense to add a parameter for number of samples to a protocol that uses a particular DNA prep reagent kit.
 But it wouldn't make sense to add a parameter for *which reagent kit* to use for DNA prep.
-That kind of parameter would affect so many aspects of the protocol that it would make more sense to maintain two protocols, one for each kit.
+That kind of parameter would affect so many aspects of the protocol that it would make more sense to maintain a separate protocol for each kit.

 Also consider how a small number of parameters can combine to produce many useful outputs.
 Take the serial dilution task from the :ref:`tutorial` as an example.
 We could add just three parameters to it: number of dilutions, dilution factor, and number of rows.
 Now that single protocol can produce a whole plate that gradually dilutes, a 2×4 grid that rapidly dilutes, and *thousands* of other combinations.